Featured Content Domain Mapping Support

 I'll then of course push all the branches (and new tag) to Github to make sure the repo's all up-to-date.
 I've already updated both readme files to correctly reflect all the changes added to 1.0.1.
 Am I missing anything here?

-#9 Updated by Boone Gorges almost 9 years ago
+#9 Updated by Boone Gorges over 9 years ago

 Hi Dom.
 This workflow sounds good to me.
 (There are various ways you could do it.
 You're following a model where the master branch is the reference branch for releases.
 This is a bit different from the way we do releases on the Commons or in WP/BP - dot-dot releases come from the dot-dot branches.
 But the master branch model is just fine.)
 The git-svn stuff sounds right.

-#10 Updated by Dominic Giglio almost 9 years ago
+#10 Updated by Dominic Giglio over 9 years ago

 OK, cool I had a feeling I was close.
 You're right, my workflow inside the git repo is slightly different.
 I am thinking of master as the final stop before release.
 But we don't exactly follow that workflow on the commons.